microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 #### Rolling back Extended Protection settings

-You can also use the script to rollback the Extended Protection settings from one or more servers.
+You can also use the script to roll back the **Extended Protection settings and any IP restriction rules** added via script from one or more servers.
 When Extended Protection settings are modified by the script, an applicationHost.cep.\*.bak file is created on each server, which contains a backup of pre-existing settings before the script is run.
 Those files are going to be local to each individual server that the script modifies.
-Therefore, the rollback of Extended Protection settings can be rolled back from any machine where the script will run using the _earliest_ version of the .bak file to rollback the changes.
-The following command initiates a rollback of Extended Protection on any Exchange server where it was enabled using the script:
+Therefore, the rollback of Extended Protection settings can be rolled back from any machine where the script will run using the _earliest_ version of the .bak file to roll back the changes.

+The following command initiates a full rollback of **Extended Protection settings** and **IP restriction rules** on any Exchange server where it was enabled using the script:

+.\\ExchangeExtendedProtectionManagement.ps1 –RollbackType RestoreIISAppConfig

+#### Roll back of IP Restrictions

+You can use the script to **only** roll back **Allow and Deny rules** set in Backend EWS vdir’s IP Address and Domain Restriction module in the following way.

+.\\ExchangeExtendedProtectionManagement.ps1 -RollbackType RestrictTypeEWSBackend

+**Note:** To safeguard Backend EWS vdir against NTLM relay, executing above command will set Extended Protection setting back to Required.
+If automated archiving is enabled, executing this command can cause automated archiving to stop working till the time Allow and Deny rules are not added back using the following command.

+.\\ExchangeExtendedProtectionManagement.ps1 -RestrictType EWSBackend -IPRangeFilePath "IPList.txt"

 `.\ExchangeExtendedProtectionManagement.ps1 –RollbackType "RestoreIISAppConfig"`